Political Science Department

 Ancient & Medieval Thoughts

 A critical textual analysis of ancient and medieval thinkers such as Socrates, Plato, Aristotle, Aquinas and Augustine, with emphasis on their political thought.
 This course will stress the continuing relevance of these thinkers to current politics and the search for the just society.
-Credit will be granted for only one of PSCI 201 or PSCI 200.
 Cross-listed as PHIL 201.
 Prerequisites: PSCI 101, 102.
 Three credits.

 Modern Political Thought

 A critical textual analysis of modern thinkers such as Machiavelli, Hobbes, Locke, Rousseau, Kant, Mill, and Marx, with emphasis on their political thought.
 This course will stress the continuing relevance of these thinkers to current politics and the search for the just society.
-Credit will be granted for only one of PSCI 200 or PSCI 202.
 Cross-listed as PHIL 202.
-Prerequisites: PSCI 101, 102.
+Prerequisites: PSCI 101, 102, PSCI 201 recommended.
 Three credits.
-(PSCI 201 recommended).

 Comp.
 Politics of Democracies